Davilarek/LinuxJSEdition/README.md

 - Try out $apt list-all!
 - If youre looking for an text editor - download text-edit package!
 - You can find configuration file in /root/.config.
+- You can change prefix using prefix.txt in bot directory

 ## License